ollielo/cinema_projectmanagement/design/2019/float_image_proposal/readme.md

 ## Overview

-A float image is a collection of one or more `MxN` sets of values.
+A `float channel image` is a collection of one or more `MxN` sets of values.

-The float image has:
+The `float channel image` has:

 1. A two dimensional shape (`MxN`)
 1. A version number, referencing the version of this specification